 - Flashing: Check the flashing around vents, skylights and chimney seals to ensure there are no cracks or breaks.

 - Venting: Make sure all sources of roof ventilation are open and unblocked.
 Without proper ventilation, heat and moisture can build up in the attic and lead to various types of roof damage.

 Did You Get Hit by a Recent Storm?

 We’ll work with you and your insurance company to help make your roof replacement project as smooth and painless as possible.
 Call the roofers you can trust to bring you peace of mind.

-Visit us online or call us at 1-855-494-7406 to get a price estimate, schedule a free in-home consultation and find answers to your roofing questions.
+Visit us online to get a price estimate, schedule a free in-home consultation and find answers to your roofing questions.

 Interested in Long Home Products?